-When it did sink in, and I finally felt comfortable and excited enough to share it with family, friends, and co-workers, a common spirit of fear hovered over and haunted my preparation process for the natural, home-birth labor I intended to have.
+After battling and overcoming infertility I was excited to share my news of pregnancy with my Mississippi and Memphis Delta family, friends, and co-workers.
+What I found was that a common spirit of fear hovered over and haunted my preparation process for the natural, home-birth labor I intended to have.

-Stories of unplanned c-sections, painful labors, mind-altering drug intake, unauthorized procedures, infant disfigurement, near-death experiences…the list went on and sometimes the stories were the same only the teller was different—but they were all black women.
-I will be honest, though, I never encountered a white woman so I don’t know what her experience might have sounded like.
+Stories of unplanned c-sections, painful labors, mind-altering drug intake, unauthorized procedures, infant disfigurement, near-death experiences…the list went on and sometimes the stories were the same only the teller was different—but they were all black women in and around my Mississippi Delta home.

 In doing that, I discovered that while I: